ramachandra357/tweetable/readme.txt

 * Added Tweetable "Tweet This" bookmarklet.
 You can find it on the "Tweet" page.
 * Added "3.ly" to the supported URL shorteners.
 * Added a link to reset the setup wizard if something goes wrong and it doesn't complete.

+= Version 1.0.6 =
+* Added an option to the widget for a "widget title link," so you can optionally link your widget's title to your Twitter profile.
+* Added an upper limit for the "Number of Tweets to Show" option in the widget (20), to prevent unexpected results if set too high.